-Rule 5.25.20 - Compensation - Department Heads (See Policy 5.25.40 Compensation - Summer; Policy 5.92 Reassignment of Administrators/Department Heads)
+Rule 5.28 - Compensation - Department Heads (See Also Rule 5.30 Compensation - Summer; Rule 5.92 Re-assignment of Administrators/Department Heads)

-Rule 5.25.30 - Compensation - Distance Education/College of Extended Learning
+Rule 5.29 - Compensation - Distance Education

 - A. Distance Education Definition: Distance Education at New Mexico State University is defined as the formal education process of delivering instruction so that students physically remote from the campus of program origin and/or instructor may participate.
 Course or program delivery may include face-to-face interaction and/or synchronous or asynchronous written, electronic or other media forms.
-NMSU's four-year campus distance education courses must be approved through the college and the Office of Distance Education/College of Extended Learning.
+NMSU's four-year campus distance education courses must be approved through the college and the Office of Distance Education.
 NMSU's two-year campuses will develop their own approval process. - B. Faculty/Staff Compensation: With faculty input, each college and two-year campus will provide written guidelines regarding its practices for compensation faculty who provide distance education courses.
-An informational copy is to be forwarded to the vice provost for distance education and dean of the college of extended learning by August 1st of each year and made available to faculty in the college or two-year campus.
+An informational copy is to be forwarded to the Director of the Office of Distance Education by August 1st of each year and made available to faculty in the college or two-year campus.
 These college and two-year campus guidelines may reflect varied factors that include, but are not limited to, market demand for distance education courses, current compensation of individual faculty and the distance education modalities used in the courses.
 Faculty may be compensated for teaching distance education in one of two ways, Differential Compensation and/or Supplemental Compensation. - 1.
 Differential Compensation: - a.
 Differential compensation involves compensation for preparation of new distance education courses/programs and is determined by each college. - b.
 This compensation may also be made available to faculty to maintain existing courses or programs. - c.
 Faculty members may also receive differential compensation for teaching a distance education course.
 Differential compensation for teaching distance education courses may be provided as reassigned teaching time, release from other responsibilities, additional salary, graduate assistance support, full or part-time support personnel, stipends for contractors/vendors, etc. - d.
 The form of compensation is at the discretion of the college administrator after consultation with the faculty member. - e.
-Differential compensation may also be provided for faculty members who travel to an off-campus site to teach distance education courses in addition to approved university travel compensation. - f.
-University travel compensation as an addition to differential compensation is to be based on the distance traveled to teach the course and the number of trips made in any given semester for the expressed purpose of teaching the course or advising students in a course or program. - 2.
-Supplemental Compensation: Faculty members who teach a distance education course as an overload may receive supplemental compensation as presented in 4.70 Supplemental Employment/Compensation or negotiated with the appropriate college dean. - a.
+Differential compensation may also be provided for faculty members who travel to an off-campus site

+- to teach distance education courses in addition to approved university travel compensation. - f.
+University travel compensation as an addition to differential compensation is to be based on the distance traveled to teach the course and the number of trips made in any given semester for the expressed purpose of teaching the course or advising students in a course or program. - Supplemental Compensation: Faculty members who teach a distance education course as an overload may receive supplemental compensation as presented in 4.70 Supplemental Employment/Compensation or negotiated with the appropriate college dean. - a.
 Any contract course is expected to be self-supporting including fringe benefits.
 Faculty compensation for contract courses must follow appropriate university policy and rules. - b.
 Instructors who travel to remote sites shall be compensated for their travel at the mileage and per diem rates determined through university travel policy and rules. - C. Small Class Sections: Distance education courses with an enrollment of fewer than ten undergraduate or five graduate students will be subject to small course monitoring.

-Rule 5.25.40 - Compensation - Summer [Amendment (FS Proposition 20-09/10) passed by the Faculty Senate 04.29.10 and also recommended by the Administrative Council 05.11.10; approved by the Board of Regents
+Rule 5.30 - Compensation - Summer [Amendment (FS Proposition 20-09/10) passed by the Faculty Senate 04.29.10 and also recommended by the Administrative Council 05.11.10; approved by the Board of Regents 07.20.10]